groupystinks/kya/README.md

 # Kya - Javascript Object Validation

-## Kya is written to make form validation easier.
-So it support JS type, required field and easy customized validate function, all in single object as descriptor.
+## Kya is written to make object validation easier.
+It support JS native type, required field and easy customized validate function, all in single object as descriptor.
+The validation is asynchronous.

 ## Install